 We’re not suggesting that you preach the gospel of water quality to everyone you meet 24/7 but dropping a water fact into everyday conversation or providing suggestions can’t hurt.
 People tend to put more stock into information learned from someone they know personally, so pass the word along.
 You might be surprised by who listens.

-The King Water Difference
+The Freedom Water Systems Difference

 The Home Depot.